 Lögberg and Heimskringla joined forces in 1959.

-The Lögberg-Heimskringla newspaper is an independent, not-for-profit organization led by a group of dedicated community volunteers, committed to the continuance of the Icelandic culture in North America.
+The Lögberg-Heimskringla newspaper is an independent, not-for-profit, charitable organization led by a group of dedicated community volunteers, committed to the continuance of the Icelandic culture in North America.

 A Vision